Richard Hewlett (military officer)

-Richard Hewlett was an American-born officer of De Lancey's Brigade, a provincial Royalist unit based out of New York.
+Richard Hewlett (November 1, 1729 – July 26, 1789) was an American Loyalist officer of the 3rd Battalion, DeLancey's Brigade, a Royal Provincial Regiment based out of New York.
 He is most notable for leading the British side in the Battle of Setauket.
-He married Mary Townsend on December 6th, 1753 at St. George's Church.
+He married Mary Townsend on December 6, 1753, at St. George's Church.
 Together, they had 11 children.

 Popular culture

 A heavily fictionalized version of Hewlett was portrayed by Burn Gorman in the AMC historical drama Turn: Washington's Spies.